Hyantao/Hyantao.github.io/index.md

 Here is **Yantao Huang (Antawn, 黄严涛)**.

 I am a postgraduate majoring in EE at ShanghaiTech University and ICRD (Joint Cultivation).
-Currently, I serve as a joint culticated student at the New Device & Material Lab, advised by [Prof. Xiaoxu Kang].
+Currently, I serve as a joint culticated student at the New Device & Material Lab, advised by Dr. Xiaoxu Kang.
 I also a student advise by with [Prof. Tao Wu](https://small.shanghaitech.edu.cn/) at ShanghaiTech University.
 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*

 ## Academic Background